 - help parents and teachers identify student strengths and areas for growth

-The SLAs are provided digitally and assess outcomes related to literacy and numeracy in language arts and mathematics in Alberta’s current Grade 2 provincial programs of study.
+The SLAs are provided digitally and assess outcomes related to literacy and numeracy in language arts and mathematics in Alberta’s Grade 2 provincial programs of study.

 - Literacy is the ability, confidence and willingness to engage with language1 to acquire, construct and communicate meaning in all aspects of daily living.